lbryio/spec/index.md

   grin: no, but we should probably include an example for how to do the validation using the root hash. its not strictly necessary because its similar to how       bitcoin does it. so maybe link to https://lbry.tech/resources/claimtrie (which needs an update) and add a validation example there?
   -->

-URLs are human-readable references to claims.
+URLs are memorable references to claims.
 All URLs:

 1. contain a name (see [Claim Properties](#claim-properties)), and
 2. resolve to a single, specific claim for that name

-The ultimate purpose of much of the claim and blockchain design is to provide human-readable URLs that can be provably resolved by clients without a full copy of the blockchain (i.e. [Simplified Payment Verification](https://lbry.tech/glossary#spv) wallets).
+The ultimate purpose of much of the claim and blockchain design is to provide memorable URLs that can be provably resolved by clients without a full copy of the blockchain (i.e. [Simplified Payment Verification](https://lbry.tech/glossary#spv) wallets).

 #### Components